The Quran does not simply retell Shuʿayb (peace be upon him). It uses him to recalibrate the measure.

 What remains for you from God is better for you, if you are believers.
 (11:86)

-This baqiyyat Allah is not a devotional supplement pasted onto ethics.
+This baqiyyat Allāh is not a devotional supplement added after ethics.
 It touches the very nerve of the surah.
-In Hud, the question becomes: what still remains when society unravels?
+In Hud (peace be upon him), the question becomes: what still remains when society unravels?
 What small lawful portion, what restraint, what uncorrupted remnant can still prevent the whole from collapsing?

 3. In ash-Shuʿara’ (26): the word that refuses to be purchased